phetsims/density-buoyancy-common/doc/implementation-notes.md

 physics steps are longer than our animation frame steps, this is needed).

 The 3D view is handled with three.js (and mobius as our support library).
-Instead of subtyping Node, we subtype three.js view types (with a `View` suffix), using a ThreeIsometricNode to put the 3d view into our Scenery view.
+Instead of subtyping Node, we subtype three.js view types, using a ThreeIsometricNode to put the 3d view into our Scenery view.
 This sim isn't supported without WebGL/three.js, so it won't load the main logic if that isn't supported (e.g. a headless browser without WebGL).